 She raises the fox’s face, baring her true face beneath.
 The blood smearing her cheeks does not hide her broken, raw beauty.
 A dolphin swims in the blue of her left eye—a microchip is mired in her left, golden pollen sits on her eyelashes.
 The city still around her, the still point in her heart mostly intact, fox from the road, great auk feather, forgotten flowers, horse conjured by a wish—she’s a chimera for the end of times.

 Her tears flood the city, as the gale rises.
 She does not know what is growing in her belly or if she will return next year, and her silent scream is never-ending.
 The spoilt blossom is still falling when, with flick of her tail, she’s gone.

 Copyright © 2020 F. E. Clark.

 F. E. Clark lives in Scotland.
 She writes, paints, and takes photographs—inspired by nature in all its forms.
-A Pushcart, Best of the Net, Best Small Fictions, and Best Microfictions nominee, her poetry, flash fiction, and short stories can be found in anthologies and literary magazines.
-This story was inspired by folklore and climate change.
+A Pushcart, Best of the Net, and Best Small Fictions nominee, her poetry, flash-fiction, and short stories can be found in anthologies and literary magazines.